-Figure 20.
-The hourly mean wind direction and speed from SANMET and reconstruction during sols 1-45.
-Fig. 20 the hourly means of SANMET determined wind directions and speeds and the reconstructed wind directions and speeds are shown during the first 45 sols of VL1 mission.
-The errorbars in Fig. 20 are the standard deviations of the measurements done during the specific hour.
-In addition to the hourly mean wind direction and speed, a point-by-point comparison between the SANMET and reconstructed data are shown in Figs. 21 and 22.
-Fig. 21 presents the comparison between wind direction and speed of SANMET and reconstruction from the forenoon of sol 3.
-The mean absolute difference between the SANMET and reconstructed wind direction was 9.1° during the 6 minute time period.
-The reconstructed wind speeds have a high-speed bias caused by the wind direction being almost parallel to the WS1.
-Fig. 22 displays SANMET and reconstructed wind directions and speeds during a one hour period of the midday of sol 41.
-During the one hour period, the mean absolute difference between SANMET and reconstructed wind directions were 12.2°.
-The method, how a particular measurement sample was determined, was also recorded during the reconstruction process.
-In total of 45 VL1 sols were reconstructed for the analysis.
-During these sols 53,070 samples were measured.
-During the reconstruction process 52,570 samples (99.1%) were determined using the look-up table in Tab 2, 500 samples (0.9%) were obtained using time continuity.
+Figure 18.
+The diurnal standard deviation of the angle difference.

+parallel to the WS1.
+Figure 21 displays SANMET and reconstructed wind directions and speeds during a 1 h period at the midday of sol 41.
+During the 1 h period, the mean absolute difference between SANMET and reconstructed wind directions was 12.2°.

+The method by which a particular measurement sample was determined was also recorded during the reconstruction process.
+In total, 45 VL1 sols were reconstructed for the analysis.
+During these sols, 53 070 samples were measured.
+During the reconstruction process 52 570 samples (99.1%) were determined using the look-up table in Table 2; 500 samples (0.9%) were obtained using time continuity.
 The look-up table was used for the majority of the time to determine the wind direction as there was no threshold value for voltage signals, because the signals were bias-corrected and assumed therefore to be correct.
-The situations, when time continuity was applied in the reconstruction process, occurred during nighttime hours (00:00-06:00), when the Sun's radiation was not strong enough to heat the quadrant sensor.
-In Figs. 23, 24, the histograms of the mean difference of reconstructed and SANMET angles as well as the standard deviation of the angle difference are presented.
-4.2 Slope winds of VL1 area 10 Another validation method for the reconstruction algorithm is based on the physical fact that there should exist slope winds in the reconstructed wind data.
-The VL1 landed on a slope rising to south and west.
-In this case the slope winds in VL1 Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.
+The situations in which time continuity was applied in the reconstruction process occurred during nighttime hours (00:00-06:00), when the Sun's radiation was not strong enough to heat the quadrant sensor.
+In Figs. 22 and 23, the histograms of the mean difference of reconstructed and SANMET angles as well as the standard deviation of the angle difference are presented.